 During the colder months, it is important to keep any regularly used walking surface clear of ice and snow to address any potential risk of slipping and improve overall safety.

-When preparing for forecasted frost or addressing existing ice formations, we recommend using non-corrosive and salt-free ice melt granules as these can be up to 10 times more effective than salt based alternatives.
-If Rock Salt needs to be used we recommend this is cleared away as soon as possible to avoid potential scratching or salt water corrosion of the deck boards.
+To remove existing ice formations, we recommend using non-corrosive and salt-free ice melt granules but if Rock Salt needs to be used then we recommend this is cleared away as soon as possible to avoid potential damage to the surface of your deck boards.

 Surface Mould and Mildew

-Mould and Mildew occur in everyday outdoor environments, and can appear on the surface of any decaying organic debris or dirt which has accumulated on top of your deck boards in the absence of regular cleaning.
+Mould and Mildew occur periodically in everyday environments and can appear on the surface of any decaying organic debris which has accumulated on top of your deck boards such as wood, leaf decay and pollen.
+As the risk cannot be eliminated entirely we recommend regular cleaning and removal of decaying organic materials as soon as possible using warm soapy water and a non-metallic scrubbing brush.

 How Much Decking Do I Need?